icornelius/plain-text-tutorials/essay-revision-tutorial.md

 (@) Commit the changes and push them to GitHub.
 A good commit message might be "Revise quoting sentences and discussion of quotes."

-# Check Your Work by Generating a DOCX File with Pandoc
+# Check Your Work by Generating a DOCX File with Pandoc {#check-your-work}

 (@) Open the terminal, following the instructions in [Getting Started with Pandoc], Step 2, then navigate to the directory (a.k.a. folder) containing your Git repository, created in (@init).